joseywoermann/joseywoermann/README.md

 ### Quick facts:

 - ➡️ I am a Tech Enthusiast and developer from Germany.
-- ➡️ I am highly interested in semiconductors and smartphones, as well as aviation
+- ➡️ I am very interested in semiconductors and smartphones, as well as aviation
 - ➡️ I have experience in TypeScript, Python & Java
 - ➡️ I like Power Metal, Rock, Metalcore, Folk-Rock and more.
 Orchestras make every metal song better.
 - ➡️ I still haven't finished my website, in the meantime you can visit [bio.link/josey](https://bio.link/josey).